alex47/MouseFocus/README.md

 # MouseFocus

-A simple program that lets you change how the window focus works with your mouse.

-The program changes registry keys, so the program won't be required to run in the background.
+A simple program that lets you change how the window focus works with your mouse. <br> The program changes registry keys, so the program won't be required to run in the background.

 With this setting enabled the windows will be focused on hover instantly.